 An added benefit is that patient intake becomes easier and faster, because you can draw personal details from other professionals’ systems if it’s a referral case.
 A new patient won’t waste time filling in forms and your staff won’t have to process documents either.

-High end software allows you to add details about exercise routines, results and improvements.
+High-end Physical Therapy software allows you to add details about exercise routines, results, and improvements.
 With each visit details from before can easily be carried over.
 This provides a holistic view and can even help encourage your patients so they don’t lose hope: Show them how far they’ve come.

 Apart from information you draw from other professionals you’ll also do your own tests.
 Quality EHRs can communicate with electrotherapy devices so you can have that feedback whenever you review someone’s file.